cespe/beasts/runWithDebugger/runWithDebugger.md

 2. Should I throw an error if parametersArray is not an array or an array-like object?
 Or if a function is not passed as the first parameter?

-Tested for it and it just fails silently.
-No error handling added for now..
-No error handling added for now..
-No error handling added for now..
-No error handling added for now.
+I tested for malformed parameters and the function just fails silently.
+That seems okay, so I'm not adding error handling for now.

-A gist with the solution should be posted to https://github.com/gordonmzhu/beasts/issues/2.
+A gist with the solution was be posted to https://github.com/gordonmzhu/beasts/issues/2.